apache/airflow/dev/README_AIRFLOW3_DEV.md

 The main branch is for development of Airflow 3.
 Airflow 2.10.x releases will be cut from `v2-10-stable` branch.
+Airflow 2.11.x releases will be cut from `v2-11-stable` branch.

 # Contributors

-The following section explains which branches you should target your PR to
+The following section explains to which branches you should target your PR.

 ## Developing for providers and Helm chart